Xiubox/bevy-asset-manager/README.md

 This crate provides a simple asset management system for the Bevy game engine.
-It defines an `AssetManager` which handles loading and retriving assets based on enum key variants, with support for lazyiily and eagerly loading game assets.
+It defines an `AssetManager` which handles loading and retriving assets based on enum key variants, with support for lazyily and eagerly loading game assets.
 Macros are provided for easy creation of asset managers.

 ## Example